bot-app/trading/docs/deprecated.md

 ### the `--refresh-pairs-cached` command line option

 `--refresh-pairs-cached` in the context of backtesting, hyperopt and edge allows to refresh candle data for backtesting.
-Since this leads to much confusion, and slows down backtesting (while not being part of backtesting) this has been singled out as a separate freqtrade sub-command `freqtrade download-data`.
+Since this leads to much confusion, and slows down backtesting (while not being part of backtesting) this has been singled out as a separate trading sub-command `trading download-data`.

 This command line option was deprecated in 2019.7-dev (develop branch) and removed in 2019.9.

 ### The **--dynamic-whitelist** command line option

-This command line option was deprecated in 2018 and removed freqtrade 2019.6-dev (develop branch) and in freqtrade 2019.7.
+This command line option was deprecated in 2018 and removed trading 2019.6-dev (develop branch) and in trading 2019.7.
 Please refer to [pairlists](plugins.md#pairlists-and-pairlist-handlers) instead.

 ### the `--live` command line option

 `--live` in the context of backtesting allowed to download the latest tick data for backtesting.
 Did only download the latest 500 candles, so was ineffective in getting good backtest data.
-Removed in 2019-7-dev (develop branch) and in freqtrade 2019.8.
+Removed in 2019-7-dev (develop branch) and in trading 2019.8.

 ### `ticker_interval` (now `timeframe`)